 Antonio Starita, the owner of Pizzeria Starita in Naples, served this butternut squash-topped pizza to Pope John Paul II.
+This recipe first appeared in our May 2013 issue with Keith Pandolfi's article The Gold of Naples.

 - 1 small butternut squash (about 1 lb.), peeled, seeded, and cut into 1" pieces